It seems like all the blogs and even your favorite yoga instructor are always talking about pranayama breathing…

 If you have high blood pressure or are pregnant like me, you can simply modify this breath by taking shorter inhales and shorter exhales, which I’ll walk you through in a moment.
 For now, know that alternate nostril breathing balances your nervous system, brings the left and right hemispheres of the brain into balance and helps draw your attention inward.

-In fact, this technique is so effective at calming your nervous system that it’s actually my favorite breathing technique to practice.
+In fact, this calming pranayama is so effective at bringing your nervous system down that it’s actually my favorite breathing technique to practice.
 Before you come to sit for meditation, you might find it much easier to meditate and quiet your mind if you practice Nadi Shodhana first.